weewx/weewx/README.md

 <h1>More information</h1>

 <p>
-  Weewx documentation is in docs/readme.htm or can be found on the web at <a
+  Weewx documentation is in docs/readme.htm or on the web at <a
     href="http://weewx.com/docs.html">http://weewx.com/docs.html</a>
 </p>
 <p>
-  A Wiki is available on Github: <a href="https://github.com/weewx/weewx/wiki">https://github.com/weewx/weewx/wiki</a>
+  A Wiki is available at <a href="https://github.com/weewx/weewx/wiki">https://github.com/weewx/weewx/wiki</a>
 </p>
 <p>
   Community support can be found at: <a